cocateh/wausyscall/README.md

 # Overview

-`wausyscall` is a tool for extracting Windows syscall numbers from usermode syscall wrapper dlls such as ntdll.dll or win32u.dll
+`wausyscall` is a tool for extracting Windows syscall numbers from usermode syscall wrapper dlls such as ntdll.dll or win32u.dll.

+It should support every platform Windows has ever run on natively so far!!
+(i386, amd64, arm, arm64, alpha, mips, ppc, itanium).

 # Usage & Installation